-We’ve talked about high density shelving a lot here, but did you know that it also provides complete ADA compliance?
+We’ve talked about high-density shelving a lot here, but did you know that it also provides complete ADA compliance?
 Mobile systems not only reduce your storage footprint by half or double it in the same space, but it also ensures that none of your employees are hindered from accessing the materials they need—and for the Americans with Disabilities Act (ADA), this is extremely important.

 Ensuring Mobile Shelving Complies with ADA Guidelines

 Storage is addressed in the Title III Nondiscrimination on The Basis of Disability by Public Accommodations and in Commercial Facilities section of the ADA, so facilities are responsible for making sure their storage adheres to these guidelines.
 And more importantly, accessible storage creates a positive environment for everyone, including those with permanent and temporary disabilities.
 Though mobile storage is not specifically addressed in the ADA, it offers multiple options that allow the systems to comply with guidelines.
-Powered high density shelving in particular is the easiest and most accessible system to use and has a variety of programmable options available.
+Powered high-density shelving in particular is the easiest and most accessible system to use and has a variety of programmable options available.

-Automatic safety sweeps will stop movement of carriages if an obstruction breaks the infrared beam, which protects stored items as well as the people in open aisles.
+Automatic safety sweeps will stop the movement of carriages if an obstruction breaks the infrared beam, which protects stored items as well as the people in open aisles.
 The carriage won’t move again until the safety has been reset, which is easily done with the push of a button.

 According to ADA guidelines, accessible aisles must be 32 inches at minimum and 36 inches continuous clearance for wheelchairs.
 For wheelchair turning clearance, a floor space of 60 inches is needed.
 Mobile shelving can provide the proper space between aisles in less floor space then stationary shelving, which has to provide equal amounts of space between each shelf.
 With mobile shelves, ADA accessible aisles can simply be made when and where they’re needed.
 Additionally, dual access aisles provide entry and exit on both ends and may eliminate the need for a turnaround.